 If you let your circumstances define you, they will defeat you.

-The story of God’s people is always a story of God’s hope prevailing among tough circumstances.
+The story of God’s people is always a story of God’s hope prevailing amidst tough situations.

 The only time circumstances were close to ideal was in the Garden of Eden, and somehow we managed to mess that up.